deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “Er… how?”

-“Be honest,” Gabe advised, “Tell ‘em I think they’re wasting time and public money, and I’m not gonna play their stupid game while there’s actual terrorist attacks in progress.”
+“Be honest,” Gabe advised.
+“Tell ‘em I think they’re wasting time and public money, and I’m not gonna play their stupid game while there’s actual terrorist attacks in progress.”

 “I can’t talk to them like that, boss…” Charlie objected.